inmyth/mmm-java/docs/VER_LOG.md

 - websocket or network problem will cause system.exit(1) .
 This way supervisord will catch it and restart the bot.

 v.0609
 - found errors in how DeletedNode was interpreted.
 DeletedNodes may contain orders which are canceled after they became unfunded.
 These orders are not OfferCancel.
-This is the cause of orders not removed from orderbook and therefore causing a lot of doubles (06001 to 06008).
+This is the chttp://marketplace.eclipse.org/marketplace-client-intro?mpc_install=2566102ause of orders not removed from orderbook and therefore causing a lot of doubles (06001 to 06008).
 - amended 0608.
 No automatic edit event changes direction.
 This is side effect from the above error.

 v.0608